mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 This firmware generates periodic heartbeats from an Argon to the Particle cloud using Particle.publish(string name,string value).
 The first argument will be the name of the event.
-The event name is 'heqrtbeat'.
+The event name is 'heartbeat'.
 The second argument will be a JSON string holding the device ID.
 */